by Jarrett Gil

 Ah, the 80s and 90s—a time of neon windbreakers, rollerblades, and the infamous "lanky" nickname that followed me around like a bad mullet.
 Standing tall at 6'6" and weighing in at a mere 185 lbs, I was the epitome of the "lanky" stereotype.

 I decided to write and share this article because it would have meant the world to me to have read this back when I was being called 'lanky'.
 My favorite compliment now that I fill out my clothing is, "You carry your height well."
-Say that again, that feels nice.

 Here's my street cred picture: